 - 1. Align the screw holes on the rear-I/O bracket with the screw holes on the display-assembly base. - 2.
-Replace the three screws (M3x5) to secure the rear-I/O bracket to the display-assembly base. - 3.
-Route the power-supply cables through the routing guide on the rear-I/O bracket. - 4.
-Align the screw hole on the power-supply socket with the screw hole on the rear-I/O bracket, and place it in the slot on the rear-I/O bracket. - 5.
-Replace the screw (M3x5) to secure the power-supply socket to the rear-I/O bracket.
+Replace the four screws (M3x5) that secure the rear-I/O bracket to the display-assembly base.

 - 1. Install the bottom cover.

 - 2. Install the system-board shield.

-- 3. Install the back cover.
+- 3. Install the back cover

 - 4. Install the cable cover (optional).

 - 5. Install the stand.

 - 6. Follow the procedure in After working inside your computer.